vseryakov/backendjs/README.md

 # Requirements and dependencies

-The module supports several databases and includes ImageMagick interface so in order for such interfaces to be compiled the software must be installed on the system before installing the backendjs.
+The module supports several databases and includes ImageMagick interface.
+In order for such interfaces to be compiled the software must be installed on the system before installing the backendjs.
 Not everything is required, if not available the interface will be skipped.

 The optional packages that the backendjs uses if available(resolving packages is done with *pkg-config*):